MYSTERIOUS232005/MYSTERIOUS232005/README.md

-- 👋 Hi, I’m @MYSTERIOUS232005
+- 👉🏻 Hlo, I’m @MYSTERIOUS232005
-- 👀 I’m interested in love
+- 🤍 I’m interested in books
-- 🌱 I’m currently learning Python
+- 🙃 I’m currently learning Python
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me noway

 <!---
 MYSTERIOUS232005/MYSTERIOUS232005 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.